Skin Cancer Signs and Symptoms

 Are they dangerous?

 Yes.
-An AK can be the first step in developing skin cancer.
+AK development shows that you've had enough sun to develop skin caner.
 So it is called either a “precursor” of cancer or a “precancerous condition.”

 What does an AK look like?

 It is a scaly or crusty bump on the skin’s surface, and is usually dry and rough.
 An actinic keratosis is often noticed more by touch than sight.
 It may be the same color as your skin or it may be light, dark, tan, pink, red, or a combination of colors.
 It can be flat or raised and rough.
 It can itch or produce a prickling or tender sensation.
 This skin abnormality can become inflamed and be encircled with redness.
 Rarely, they will bleed.

 Usually they show up on the parts of your body that have received the most lifetime sun exposure—for example, on the face, ears, scalp, neck, backs of hands, forearms, shoulders, and lips.